 In Chapter 2 of Address Unknown, Twilight runs into Derpy on the way out of the library and ends up scattering a whole mailbag in the rain.
 Played for Drama, as Derpy is already on probation with the Cloudsdale Post Office and Crafty Crate uses the incident to fire her.
 It all works out, though, as Post Haste wastes no time in offering her a position in Ponyville once he learns that it wasn't her fault and that she was able to dry and deliver the mail with Twilight's help.

-In The Fifth Element, Leeloo falls 37 stories and through the roof of Korben Dallas's flying taxicab.
+Happens literally in The Fifth Element, Leeloo falls 37 stories and through the roof of Korben Dallas's flying taxicab.

 Likewise in Jewel Of The Nile, the Plucky Girl meets the title character when she crashes through the roof of his cell.
 As the holy man was praying for deliverance at the time, the unexpected delivery from the powers above of a woman instead is most unexpected.